-For the jump squat, push yourself upward with enough force to leave the ground.
-We are not used to doing it in repetition or weighted so it will take practice to develop muscle memory and balance.
-I would suggest to the novice to start with body weight squats and move up from there, when you start with weights I also recommend a spotter.
+For the jump squat, start out the same way as the body weight squat.
+Push yourself upward with enough force to leave the ground.
+It will take practice to develop muscle memory and balance.
+I would suggest to the novice to start with body weight squats and move up from there.
+When you start with weights I also recommend a spotter.

 Smith Machine Squat

 The smith machine can be used and is safer, the weight slides on rails and you can lock it in if you get stuck.
 This is the safest way to do a squat standing upright, and there are safety stops you can set.
-Since the weight moves on a predetermined path, if you don't place your feet properly you can be pushed off balance putting you at risk for injury.
+The weight moves on a predetermined path, so determine where to put your feet before adding weight.

 The Hack Squat

 The hack squat can be done in a leaned back or sitting position, either way your back is supported and balance is taking out of it.
 You are able to work at a heavier weights to force more growth and your stabilizer muscle involvement is minimized.
-Your glutes are a secondary muscle for most leg exercises and are worked the most in the seated hack squat position because you can safely get a deeper stretch with the weight.
+Your glutes are a secondary muscle for most leg exercises.
+They can be worked most in the seated hack squat position because you can safely get a deeper stretch with the weight.